Sign up for our newsletter!

 NOTE: IF YOU ENGAGED WITH LEGAL REPRESENTATION (to represent you in court) YOU CANNOT ATTEND THIS MEETING

-Step 5 - Case Management Court:
+Step 5 - Case Management Court (you may or may not have a pre-trial):

 If the JP has determined the your case will proceed to trial, this meeting is to schedule the trial date.
 In this meeting you will determine the length of the trial, who will be called as witnesses, etc. We recommend giving yourself more time, so the suggestion is 2-3 days.
 You can call witnesses to support you case.